Continued from Part 1

 You’ve already guessed where I’m going with this:

-If without provocation women can batter (see video of women caught abusing children and even infants!) or kill defenseless little children, whom they are supposedly socialized to love, they can, without provocation, batter or kill men, whom they are advised almost daily to fear, distrust, and hate by RFs and much or most of the liberal media.
+If without provocation women can batter (see video of women caught abusing children and even infants!) or kill defenseless little children, whom they are supposedly socialized to love, they can, without provocation, batter or kill men, whom they are advised daily to fear, distrust, and hate by RFs and much or most of the liberal media.

 And if some women can kill men and children, if some can rape men, others can certainly commit the far less innocuous crime of falsely accusing the hated, distrusted, and feared male of sexual harassment.
+(See a false accusation being made as it happens, and witness the power women know they have over men.)

 And if some women can do all that, including using sex to abuse, others can use sex as leverage.